consciousness

-the core self is ceaselessly recreated for each and every object the brain interacts with.........
+The core self is ceaselessly recreated for each and every object the brain interacts with..…

-the owner of the movie-in-the-brain emerges within the movie . . . antonio damasio
+the owner of the movie-in-the-brain emerges within the movie . . .
+Antonio Damasio

 living in the past

-We don't live in the present.
-We experience things after they have happened.
-Nearby events occur fractions of a second before we receive news of them and a second or more before we get around to processing them.
-Celestial events can precede our sensation of them by millions of years.
-We live within a cocoon of our memories of past experiences that filters our sensations of our-self and the outside world.
+Nearby events occur fractions of a second before we receive news of them and a second or more before we get around to processing the news.

-Countless memories of sensations, images and words teeming around beneath conscious awareness assemble themselves into an experience of the world.
-Whether that world is still there or ever was is conjecture and maybe ultimately unknowable.
-In the meantime we have our theories and can strive to expand our experience.
+Countless memories of sensations, images and words teeming around beneath conscious awareness assemble themselves into an image and theory of the world.

 our sense of being ourself

-We can see this if we awaken slowly in the morning.
+This is similar to when we awaken slowly in the morning.
 Sensations in the body gradually displace the feelings and images of dreaming.
 We then notice sensations and images of the world around us.
 We then begin to be aware of ourselves experiencing the images and this soon progresses to an awareness of where we are and then who we are and then what has happened to us recently and then what we plan for the day.

 we are what happens to us